|

-A Guide to Implementing the Theory of Constraints (TOC) |
+A Guide to Implementing the Theory of

 |||||

-Why The OODA Loop?
-Why include
+OODA Loop?
+Why include discussion

-discussion on the OODA Loop?
-Well,
+on the OODA Loop?
+Well, because the

-of what we are trying to achieve.
+are trying to achieve.
+Likewise,

-and explicit knowledge is conceptually important.
-Senge’s recognition of leverage and
+knowledge is conceptually important.

-detail/dynamic complexity is also conceptually important.
-We need these concepts to enrich and to
+conceptually important.
+We need these

-better appreciate both how we can apply the Theory of Constraints, and the
+concepts to enrich and to better appreciate both how we can apply the Theory

-implications of that usage.
-We have
+of Constraints, and the implications of that usage.
+We have used

-used the cloud to suggest that a “looping” type decision structure can be
+the cloud to suggest that a “looping” type decision structure can be

 constructed using Theory of Constraints Thinking Process tools, and yet our